commercetools-demo/terraform-commercetools-demoprovisioner/docs/index.md

 ---
-page_title: "commercetools demo provisioner"
+page_title: "commercetools demoprovisioner"
 subcategory: ""
 description: |-
   The commercetools demo provisioner is helpful to setup a demo project

 ---

-# commercetools demo provisioner module
+# demoprovisioner provider

 ## Commercial support
 This module is created to formulate a unified demo setup.
 No commercial support is provided or planned